joseluistello/joseluistello/README.md

 ---

-**I am a data analyst from Mexico who loves engineering, writing and learning.
+**I am a data analyst from Mexico who loves software engineering, writing and learning.
 I write some code, statistical models, and do some financial stuff in my [portfolio](https://joseluistello.github.io/)**

 - 🌱 I’m currently learning data engineering
 - ♨️ I’m looking to enter in tech industry